-2. SEARCH & DESCRIP CONTRACTOR SEARCH & RESCUE OPERATIONS (a) Cost of search and rescue measure evacuation of people affected/ likely be affected As per actual cost incurred, assessed by SEC and recommer by the Central Team (in case of NDRF). - By the time the Central Team visits the affected area, the activities are already over.
-Therefore, the State Le Committee and the Central Team can recommend act near-actual costs. ; (b) Hiring of boats for carrying immediat relief and saving lives.
-As per actual cost incurred, assessed by SEC and recommen by the Central Team (in case of NDRF).
-3 RELIEF MEASURES The quantum of assistance will be limited to the ac expenditure incurred on hiring boats and essential equipm required for rescuing stranded people and thereby saving hun lives during a notified natural calamity. a) Provision for Provision for temporary accommodation food, clothing, medical care, etc. for people affected/ evacuated and sheltered in relief camps.
-Central Team (in case of NDRF), for a period up to 30 days.
-It is SEC would need to specify the number of camps, their durate and the number of persons in camps.
-In case of continuation of calamity like drought, or widespread devastation caused earthquake or flood etc., this period may be extended to 60 days and upto 90 days in cases of severe drought.
-Medical care may be provided from National Burel Head.
-75 b) Air dropping of essential supplies Mission (NEMM). tie- c) Provision of emergency supply of As per actual, based on assessment of need by SEC a recommendation of the Central Team (in case of NDRF).
-The quantum of assistance will be limited to actual amouraised in the bills by the Ministry of Defence is airdropping of essential supplies and rescue operation only. c) Provision of emergency supply of drinking water in rural areas and urban areas As per actual cost, based on assessment of need by SEC a recommended by the Central Team (in case of NDRF), up to days and may be extended upto 90 days in case of drought.
-CLEARANCE OF AFFECTED AREAS I a) Clearance of debris in public areas.
-As non-catal As per actual cost within 30 days from the date of start of the work based on assessment of need by SEC for the assistance be provided under SDRF and as per assessment of the Centre team for assistance to be provided under NDRF. • b) Draining off flood water in affected areas As per actual cost within 30 days from the date of start of all work based on assessment of need by SEC for the assistance be provided under SDRF and as per assessment of the Centrateam(in case of NDRF). c) Disposal of dead bodies/ Carcases As per actual, based on assessment of need by SEC an recommendation of the Central Team (in case of NDRF).
+2. SEARCH & RESCUE OPERATIONS (a) Cost of search and rescue measure evacuation of people affected/ likely be affected As per actual cost incurred, assessed by SEC and recomment by the Central Team (in case of NDRF).
+The state of the s - By the time the Control To per la horten de de la compania del compania de la compania del compania de la compania de la compania de la compania de la compania del compania del compania de la compania del co - By the time the Central Team visits the affected area, the activities are already over.
+Therefore, the State Lo Committee and the Central Team can recommend act near-actual costs. (b) Hiring of boats for carrying immediat As per actual cost incurred, assessed by SEC and recommen relief and saving lives. by the Central Team (in case of NDRF).
+53 The quantum of assistance will be limited to the act expenditure incurred on hiring boats and essential equipm 8. required for rescuing stranded people and thereby saving hun , DELTERACE lives during a notified natural calamity.
+3 RELIEF MEASURES a) Provision for temporary accommodation food, clothing, medical care, etc. fo Contrain team (In case of NDRF) for a period up to 20 1 211 people affected/ evacuated and sheltered in relief camps. would need to specify the number of campa the in rener camps. and the number of persons in camps in case of continuation the diought.
+Of widespread devactation calliquake of 1100d etc., this period may be extended to 60 1 and upto 90 days in cases of severe drought.
+M. C. Medical care may be provided from National Rural Hea No. Contract Constant to Mission (NRHM). b) Air dropping of essential supplies As per actual hand As per actual, based on assessment of need by SEC a recommendation of the Central Team (in case of NDRF). - - The quantum of assistance will be limited to actual amou raised in the bills by the Ministry of Defence f airdropping of essential supplies and rescue operation c) Provision of emergency supply of A. Sandarian de la companya de la co drinking water in rural areas and urban As per actual cost, based on assessment of need by SEC an areas recommended by the Central Team (in case of NDRF), up to - the state of the second state of the second state of days and may be extended upto 90 days in case of drought.
+CLEARANCE OF AFFECTED AREAS a) Clearance of debris in public areas.
+As per actual cost within 30 days from the date of start of the .
+1 work based on assessment of need by SEC for the assistance be provided under SDRF and as per assessment of the Contra h) Draining off flood team for assistance to be provided under NDRF b) Draining off flood water in affected areas As per actual cost within 30 days from the date of start of the - A CHARGE LOUIS AND A CONTROL OF THE work based on assessment of need by SEC for the assistance to be provided under SDRF and as per assessment of the Continue c) Disposal of dead bodies/ Carcases team (in case of NDRF). y Disposar of dead bodies/ Careases As per actual, based on assessment of need by SEC and recommendation of the Central Team (in case of NDRF).
 AGRICULTURE Assistance to small and marginal farmers.
-Assistance for land and other loss a).
-De-silting of agricultural land (where thickness of sand/ silt deposit is more Rs.
+Assistance for land and other loss 1 a).
+De-silting of agricultural land (where 1 thickness of sand/ silt deposit is more 1 1 man 1" to be certified by the Rs.
 8,100/- per hectare for each item.